Skip to main content

 • Macadamia nuts and walnuts are toxic!

-• Cashews and peanuts in small amounts are fine
+• Cashews and peanuts are allowed in small amounts

-It depends on the type.
-Some nuts are harmless, others are seriously toxic.
+It depends on the type of nut.
+Some nuts are harmless for dogs, others are seriously toxic.
 Macadamia nuts and walnuts are on the list of foods dogs must not eat.
-All nuts should be fed unsalted, unseasoned and without shell.
+All nuts should be fed unsalted, unseasoned and without the shell.

 Allowed in small amounts: